datanav/docs/DTLReferenceGuide.rst

        | Returns an entity or a list of entities by resolving the strings or URIs in
          ENTITY_REFERENCES.
 The URIs will be resolved by looking up entities by id in the given datasets.
 Relative references will be resolved in the current dataset or in the DATASET_IDS datasets if specified.
+The returned entities have an extra ``_dataset`` property containing the id of the dataset where they came from.
      - | ``["lookup", "~rsesam:A/foo"]``
        |
        | Looks up the ``foo`` entity in the ``A`` dataset.